 I was reading a gardening book at work one day when a coworker suggested I get a beehive to pollinate my garden.
 It sounded like a good idea so I started reading up bees and ended up with three colonies our first year.
 We turned it into a cottage industry and started selling not just honey, but many beneficial products from the hive and also some naturopathic/holistic remedies not made by the bees.

 We get a lot of questions from people who are interested in setting up their own hive.
 We sell a beginner beekeeper's kit which includes woodenware and tools.
 We also carry other common beekeeping equipment and are constantly adding items to our inventory.
 Use the Contact Information page and I'll be glad to answer any questions you have.
 Check our schedule for beekeeping 101 seminars at various libraries and garden centers to learn more about beekeeping.
 I would also recommend attending beekeeper's meetings to learn more about the subject to decide if it's something you would really like to commit to.
 You can contact Medina Beekeeper's Association at: http://www.medinabeekeepers.com/index.php?title=Main_Page.
 This is a really good organization that holds their meetings at the A.I.
 Root Company.
-I am currently the Vice President of Tri County Beekeeper's Association http://www.tricountybeekeepers.org/.
+We are also members of Tri County Beekeeper's Association http://www.tricountybeekeepers.org/.

 If you would like to receive updates on new products and upcoming events, please use the Contact Us page and send Evona your name and email address.
 We respect your privacy and will not sell or give away your information, and we promise not to bombard you with spam.
 You can also follow us on our Facebook page: https://www.facebook.com/GaughanBeeDancinLLC/